nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![DeleteProfileCommandSequenceDiagram](images/commands/DeleteProfileCommandSequenceDiagram.png)

-The following activity diagram shows the process when a user calls the `EditProfileCommand`.
+The following activity diagram shows the process when a user calls the `DeleteProfileCommand`.

 ![DeleteProfileCommandActivityDiagram](images/commands/DeleteProfileCommandActivityDiagram.png)